Wood Floorboards Too Thin – What Now?

 Reclaimed wood flooring gains more and more traction in recent years, mainly because of the reason it is an eco-friendly and sustainable alternative to new wooden floors.

-Reclaimed wood is sourced from old buildings and other places such as old barns, railways, bridges, etc. It is then manufactured into wooden floorboards that can be installed in your home the same way as you would do with new wooden flooring.
+Reclaimed wood is sourced from old buildings and houses.
+It is then installed in your home the same way as you would do with new wooden flooring.

 Reclaimed wood is highly sought after not just because of the fact it is a sustainable and environmentally friendly alternative, but also because of the fact that it comes with its own, very unique patina and old-world charm.
-Therefore, reclaimed wood floors add a lot of character and distinctive style to your interior and become the focal point of every room.
+Unfortunately in most cases the reclaimed wood needs to be resanded after installation which can add up additional costs to your project.